HL7/fhir-shorthand/input/pagecontent/index.md

 * Line 10 binds the valueCodeableConcept of the evidenceType extension to a value set named CancerDiseaseStatusEvidenceTypeVS with a required binding strength. _CancerDiseaseStatusEvidenceTypeVS is defined on line 46._
 * Line 11 designates a list of elements (inherited from Observation) as must-support.
 * Lines 12 to 19 constrain the cardinality of some inherited elements.
 FSH does not support setting the cardinality of a multiple items at a time, so these must be separate statements.
 * Lines 20 and 21 restrict the choice of resource types for two elements that refer to other resources.
-The vertical bar denotes "or".
 * Line 22 fixes the value of the code attribute to a specific LOINC code, using an alias for the code system defined on line 1.
 * Lines 23 to 25 reduce an inherited choice of resource references down to a single resource or profile type.
 Note that the references can be to external profiles (us-core-practitioner) or to profiles (not shown in the example) defined in the same FSH tank (CancerPatient, CancerConditionParent).
 Also note that an alias could have been used in place of the us-core-practitioner URL.
 * Line 26 and 27 restrict the data type for elements that offer a choice of data types in the base resource.
 * Line 28 binds the remaining allowed data type for value[x], valueCodeableConcept, to the value set ConditionStatusTrendVS with a required binding. _ConditionStatusTrendVS is defined on line 36._
+* Line 29 uses [caret syntax](reference.html#structuredefinition-escape-paths) to set the status attribute in the StructureDefinition produced for this profile.
-* Line 30 declares a  named EvidenceType.
+* Line 30 declares an extension named EvidenceType.
 * Line 31 gives the extension a human-readable title.
 * Line 32 assigns it an id.
 * Line 33 gives the extension a description that will appear on the extension's main page.
 * Line 34 begins the rule section for the extension, and restricts the data type of the value[x] element of the extension to a CodeableConcept.
-* Line 36 declares a value set named ConditionStatusTrendVS.
+* Line 35 declares a value set named ConditionStatusTrendVS.
-* Line 37 gives the value set an id.
+* Line 36 gives the value set an id.
-* Line 38 provides a human readable title for the value set.
+* Line 37 provides a human readable title for the value set.
-* Line 39 gives the value set a description that will appear on the value set's main page.
+* Line 38 gives the value set a description that will appear on the value set's main page.
-* Lines 40 to 44 define the codes that are members of the value set
+* Lines 39 to 43 define the codes that are members of the value set
-* Lines 46 to 54 create another value set, CancerDiseaseStatusEvidenceTypeVS, similar to the previous one.
+* Lines 44 to 52 create another value set, CancerDiseaseStatusEvidenceTypeVS, similar to the previous one.

 A few things to note about this example: